nomads-community/warehouse/README.md

 ## 1. warehouse templates
 All experimental data should be recorded in standardised Excel spreadsheets (see `templates` folder).
 Each has user-friendly tabs for entry of data and an instruction sheet.
+If possible use these templates in Excel as formatting can become corrupted in other programs.
 The standardisation that warehouse promotes relies on a number of identifiers.

 <details>
 <summary>Identifiers used</summary>